jeffhowarth/eeprimer/src/01/rasterFoundations.md

 ## Visualize data with color

 The Map UI enables you to visualize raster values with color schemes.
-As a first step, we will define a **palette** and **visualization parameters**:
+As a first step, we will define **visualization parameters**:

 ```js
 var lightsPalette =